 Mustard: According to Gittleman, mustard is another potential no-no if you avoid gluten in your diet.
 “Some prepared mustards can contain wheat flour,” she notes.
 As a precaution, always check the ingredients label on your condiment and look for labels that say “gluten-free.”

 Processed Deli Meat: “It’s easy to assume that the gluten-heavy part of a sandwich is the bread.
 It turns out, though, that processed deli meats might contain it, too,” says Gittleman.
 “Deli meat often contains seasoning and binder to give the meat taste or texture [and] some of these contain rye, barley, or wheat products,” she adds.
 In this case, your butcher is your friend and should be consulted on whether or not the meat you purchase contains gluten.

 Pudding: If you love pudding but consume a gluten-free diet, you might want to reconsider the store-bought kind.
 “Many puddings contain gluten-based thickeners,” says Gittleman.
-When making your own, Gittleman suggests arrowroot to start as it is “a great gluten- and corn-free option.”
+When making your own, Gittleman suggests arrowroot to start as it is “great gluten- and corn-free option.”

-Store-Bought Sauces: Barbecue, tomato and other types of store-bought sauces could wreak havoc on your gluten-free diet (and body, if you have sensitivities or celiac disease).
+Store-Bought Sauces: Barbecue, tomato and other types of store-bought sauces could wreak havoc on your gluten-free diet (and body if you have sensitivities or celiac disease).
 Much like pudding, “many packaged and canned sauces contain gluten as a thickener — not to mention artificial colors, flavors and MSG,” says Gittleman.
-Instead of reaching for the jar of sauce, try making your own and rest easy knowing gluten isn’t hiding somewhere behind the scenes.
+Instead of reaching for the jar of sauce, try making your own and rest easy knowing gluten is not hiding somewhere behind the scenes.

 Instant Coffee: Your convenient cup of joe might also be on the naughty list.
 “Many instant coffee brands contain gluten as a bulking agent, and powdered milk also contains wheat,” says Gittleman.